LucaMalavolta/PyORBIT/docs/running_pyorbit/parameter_defaults.md

 offset_1      id:  14  s:Linear      b:[  -3500.0000,   -3300.0000]   p:Uniform   []

 ```
+### Changing priors and spaces

-The same considerations above applies also to `spaces` and `priors`, for example:
+The same tricks above with `boundaries`  also apply to `spaces` and `priors`,
+for example, specifying generic priors as below:

 ```{code-block} yaml
 :lineno-start: 8